drewrwilson/drewrwilson.github.io/_posts/blog/2015-10-19-digital-fab-and-diy-activism-mozfest-2015.md

 Hope to see you at this session!
 You can register for MozFest at: [https://2015.mozillafestival.org/](https://2015.mozillafestival.org/).
 Tickets are £45.

-**I'll post my other MozFest session soon.
-It's called "Day of Action: A Web App to Facilitate Decentralized Collective Action".**
+**And please check out my other session at MozFest!
+It's called ["Day of Action: A Web App to Facilitate Decentralized Collective Action"](/blog/digital-fab-and-diy-activism-mozfest-2015/).** It's about using laser cutters to make stencils for activism.**